Stonewalling in Relationships: Breaking Down the Silent Wall

 Understanding Stonewalling

-Stonewalling is not a mere display of indifference but a physiological response to emotional turmoil.
+Stonewalling in relationships is not a mere display of indifference but a physiological response to emotional turmoil.
 It reflects a breakdown in communication that occurs when one partner reaches a state of emotional or physiological distress that makes further engagement impossible.

+When someone is stonewalling, they are essentially putting up a protective shield, blocking out any further emotional or verbal interaction with their partner.
 Instead of engaging in open dialogue, a stonewaller opts for total unresponsiveness, using tactics like tuning out, turning away, feigning busyness, or obsessively engaging in unrelated activities.

 It typically takes time for the accumulated negativity from earlier stages of conflict to become overwhelming enough for stonewalling to emerge as a coping mechanism.
 However, once it takes root, stonewalling can become an entrenched habit, casting a shadow over the relationship.